Kepler22b22/Distributed-Dormitory-Reservation-System/Readme.txt

 SUCCESSFULLY RUN IN Ubuntu 22.04!
 Note:
-Sometimes the UDP is not that reliable, might need to try boot-up more than once.
+Sometimes the UDP is not that reliable, maybe try not to boot-up main server too fast after booting up campus.
+Or maybe need to boot up more than once(shouldn't be more than 3 times).
-But sometimes, during my test, it can only handle one client; If this occurs, please try "make clean" or press "ctrl+c" to kill all and wait for a while.
-This only happens very infrequently.
 I guess the reason for the above two senario is UDP is not reliable, and I didn't write all the check conditions?

 Reference: